Kison/strapi-plugin-quill-editor/README.md

 ## Usage

-Once installed and enabled, the Quill Editor will be available as a custom field type in the Content-Type Builder:
+Once installed and enabled, the Quill Field will be available as a custom field type in the Content-Type Builder:

 1. Go to the Content-Type Builder in your Strapi admin panel
 2. Create a new field or edit an existing one
-3. In the field type selection, look for "Rich Text (Quill)" under the Custom section
+3. In the field type selection, look for "Rich Text (Quill Field)" under the Custom section
 4. Configure the field as needed (name, required status, etc.)
 5. Save your changes